sunwaytechclub/STC-Tech-Night-1---SDLC/README.md

 Welcome to SDLC Sharing Session 🥳!

-Here, we will learn about Software Development Life Cycle and a few models of Software Development Methodologies
+Here, we will learn about Software Development Life Cycle (SDLC) and a few models of Software Development Methodologies

 Before we jump straight into the workshops, allow me to introduce ourself, do watch this short 1 minute video to know more 🎇!